stephengold/LbjExamples/README.md

 It contains 3 subprojects:

-1. docs: [Antora] documentation for Libbulletjme, including the tutorial
+1. docs: [Antora] documentation for Libbulletjme, including a tutorial
-2. apps: [Java] applications referenced in the tutorial
+2. apps: sample applications referred to in the tutorial, written in [Java]
-3. kotlin-apps: [Kotlin] translations of certain apps
+3. kotlin-apps: sample applications in [Kotlin]

-The applications make use of [the SPORT graphics engine][sport], which was formerly a subproject and is now a separate project at [GitHub].
+The sample applications utilize [the SPORT graphics engine][sport], which was formerly a subproject and is now a separate project at [GitHub].

 Complete source code is provided under
 [a 3-clause BSD license][license].